 The global fashion industry needs urgent change toward more sustainability.
-It's the second-largest polluter in the world after the oil industry.
+It's one of the largest polluters in the world.

 Luckily, many organizations and initiatives are working hard to make change happen faster in the textile and apparel industry.
 It's very encouraging to see regained interest in sustainability among conscious consumers, brands, and retailers.

 They typically assemble key players from the industry to work on the common goal of improving the fashion industry.
 They offer expert services, advice, information, guidelines, and recommendations on sustainable fashion.

 It's time to take massive action to reduce deforestation, pollution, waste, carbon emissions, water, and energy consumption.
 Fashion companies need to add more sustainable practices into their daily operations.

 The apparel and footwear industry employs more than 300 million people around the world, some of them in the poorest countries and under inhumane working conditions.

 Let's encourage more social responsibility to put an end to child labor and modern slavery.
 Every company should work toward offering better treatment to its supply chain workers and protecting the environment.

 There is still so much to be done to transform the global fashion industry, the way we produce and consume clothing today.
 Everyone has an important role to play.

 Even if it takes a lot of work and persistence, we must take part in this change to create a more circular and regenerative economy for the apparel industry.